 - The ability to import other calendars in .ICS format

 All Proton Mail users get access to Proton Calendar.

-In November, 2020, Proton announced the release of Proton Drive in beta.
+In November 2020, Proton announced the release of Proton Drive in beta.
 This is a basic secure cloud storage feature that can be used with certain accounts.
 However, as we noted in our ProtonVPN vs NordVPN comparison, the Proton team has a habit of restricting the feature set, with more features as the price of your subscription climbs.
 In this case, access to Proton Drive is only available for paid users.
-Even then, you must verify that you understand Proton Drive is a beta before you can try it out.

 Proton Mail mobile apps